List of One Piece characters: Other Wano inhabitants

+Egghead

+Egghead (エッグヘッド, Egguheddo) is a Winter Island where Dr. Vegapunk resides and works.
+He developed the island into a futuristic island and has a tropical setting due to Dr. Vegapunk's Island A.C. unit.
+Egghead's factory level is called the Fabriophase, and contains a futuristic city and the Labophase laboratory.
+Egghead was later ravaged by a Buster Call during the Marines' invasion.

 Dr. Vegapunk

 Dr. Vegapunk (ベガパンク, Begapanku) is a scientist who is immersed in his work.
-While originally the director of MADS before the group was arrested, Vegapunk was brought into the Marines as it's head scientist.
-Some of his achievements when working for the Marines have included but are not limited to using seastones on the hulls of ships to keep the Sea Kings away, researching the Lineage Factor, creating artificial lifeforms, doing gigantification research, figuring out how to make an inanimate object "eat" a Devil Fruit, doing cyborg modifications to people, working on warping technology, and a Den Den Mushi that can broadcast anything across the world.
+While originally the director of MADS (which also consisted of Buckingham Stussy, Caesar Clown, Queen, and Vinsmoke Judge) before the group was arrested, Vegapunk was brought into the Marines as its head scientist.

+Some of Vegapunk's achievements when working for the Marines have included but are not limited to using seastones on the hulls of ships to keep the Sea Kings away, researching the Lineage Factor, creating artificial lifeforms, doing gigantification research, figuring out how to make an inanimate object "eat" a Devil Fruit, doing cyborg modifications to people, working on warping technology, and a Den Den Mushi that can broadcast anything across the world.
-Dr. Vegapunk did not show up in person until the Egghead Arc when the Straw Hat Pirates found him on the winter island of Egghead.

-Dr. Vegapunk originally had an enlarged head the size of a giant as a side effect of eating the Brain Brain Fruit which enabled him to absorb and store a lot of information that he has learned.
-He would later split his brain and place them into different satellites who assist in his research like the Seraphim Project.
+Vegapunk originally had an enlarged head the size of a giant as a side effect of eating the Brain-Brain Fruit which enabled him to absorb and store a lot of information that he has learned.
+He would later split his brain and place them into his Punk Records.
+Vegapunk later created some satellites who assist in his research like the Seraphim Project.

+At some point in the past, he had an encounter with Professor Clou D. Clover and learned about the people who had D in their name.
+Four years later, Vegapunk was saddened when Clover was killed in the destruction of Ohara.
+Around the time Egghead was constructed, he became good friends with Borsalino, Bartholomew Kuma, his adoptive daughter Jewelry Bonney and Sentomaru.
+Vegapunk gradually turned Kuma into a mindless cyborg in exchange for Bonney's medical treatment.
+Unbeknownst to the World Government, he had tampered with this experiment for the duo's benefit.

+Vegapunk was first seen on Egghead when the Straw Hat Pirates briefly visited the island.
+It was through him that they learned the true name of Monkey D. Luffy's Devil Fruit.
+When the Navy attacked Egghead to assassinate him after York's betrayal, Borsalino killed him in spite of his personal feelings and he died in Sanji's arms.
+It was claimed that Vegapunk's brain in the Punk Records would continue to live on.
+Vegapunk's death led to the worldwide broadcast of a pre-recorded video revealing Vegapunk's research on the Void Century.

+There is also a functional clone of Vegapunk being brought to Elbaph as part of a meticulous contingency plan.

+Dr. Vegapunk is voiced by Yoshito Yasuhara in episode 610 in the original Japanese version and Yōhei Tadano in later episodes of the original Japanese version.
+In the Crunchyroll dub, he is voiced by Kent Williams.

 Dr. Vegapunk's satellites

-Dr. Vegapunk's satellites all share parts of his brain.
-The following make up Dr. Vegapunk's satellites: